gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 * 4 -> HIGH
 * 5 -> LOW

-Connect a cable from the mini-USB port on the dev. board (labelled J17 or "USB UART") to your computer.
+Connect a cable from the mini-USB port on the dev. board (labelled `J17` or `USB UART`) to your computer.
 Open a terminal on the COM port with the following settings:

 * Baud rate = 115000
 * Num. data bits = 8